-I. Evaluation

-I.1 Please list any ongoing and completed evaluations of the MTW agency's MTW policies, that the

-PHA is aware of, including the information requested in the table below.
-In the box "Title and

-short description," please write the title of the evaluation and a brief description of the focus of
+1. Evaluation I.1 Please list any ongoing and completed evaluations of the MTW agency's MTW policies, that the PHA is aware of, including the information requested in the table below.
+In the box "title and short description," please write the title of the evaluation and a brief description of the focus of the evaluation.
+Ques Question Input options and instructions Does the PHA have an agency-sponsored No. evaluation?
+No.

-the evaluation.

-Que stion Input options and instructions

-Does the PHA have an agency-sponsored No.

-evaluation?